ah100101/Graphcool-Kickstart/README.md

  }
 ```

-These files can be easily created using the graphcool CLI
+These files can be easily created with the graphcool CLI

 #### Update schemas and delete types via graphcool CLI